openstack/openstack-manuals/doc/config-reference/source/tables/octavia-common.rst

    * - ``bind_ip`` = ``0.0.0.0``
      - (Unknown) IP address the controller will listen on for heart beats
    * - ``bind_port`` = ``5555``
-     - (Unknown) Port number the controller will listen onfor heart beats
+     - (Port number) Port number the controller will listen onfor heart beats
    * - ``controller_ip_port_list`` =
      - (List) List of controller ip and port pairs for the heartbeat receivers.
 Example 127.0.0.1:5555, 192.168.0.1:5555
    * - ``event_streamer_driver`` = ``noop_event_streamer``